 In terms of special events, normally there is not much during February.
-The only major thing is the continuation of the ‘festival season’ over at EPCOT, with our favorite one of the year beginning in January and running through February 22, 2021.
+The only major thing is the continuation of the ‘festival season’ over at EPCOT, with our favorite one of the year beginning in January and running through late February.
 Read our Guide to the EPCOT International Festival of the Arts for more info and tips about this special event.

-Then there’s the Princess Half Marathon Weekend, but that’s cancelled for 2021.
-Normally, there are a ton of events going on at the ESPN Wide World of Sports, but the calendar is empty for 2021.
-Both of those things are actually great news for non-participants, as the impact on the crowd calendar will be very positive for 2021!
-(See below for that.)
+Then there’s the Princess Half Marathon Weekend, which will occur February 24-27, 2022.
+Normally, there are a ton of events going on at the ESPN Wide World of Sports, but the calendar hasn’t been updated yet for 2022.

 In terms of general public events, very little happens during February outside of Festival of the Arts.
 It’s mostly just pin releases, art signings, and other minor merchandise happenings.
 Nothing around which you’d plan a trip…unless you’re a huge Precious Moments fan.
 (Hey, we aren’t judging! 😉 )